jack-morgan/Personal-Website/_posts/2017-6-6-Football-Wikipedia-Parser.md

 ### Conclusion

 This small project explores some of the capabilities of Python when used for text mining / parsing.
 It demonstrates that through the use of logic and experimentation, processes can be made more efficient, and thus in the long term reduce the amount of time spent on a trivial task.

+The full source code is available on [Github](https://github.com/jack-morgan/Football-Wikipedia-Scraper)